Other People's Cairns, Page 4

 Kit

-This is a dog that clearly requires some sort of anger management, as the merest suggestion of movement is enough to trigger a 4 am tsunami of backyard barking which the neighbours have yet to assemble an angry mob to address.
+This is a dog that clearly requires some sort of anger management, as the merest suggestion of movement is enough to trigger a 4 am tsunami of backyard barking which the neighbors have yet to assemble an angry mob to address.

 It's been a few months since I've read your blog.
 I came across it today as I feel that Kit's finally calmed down enough to entertain the notion of some sort of agility training.
 I Googled "cairn agility training" and there you were (again).
 Spent a good hour reading over the newest entries and laughing my ass off.